 The Company has determined bank operating line credit facilities are adequate.
 The Company believes additional credit can be arranged from banks and other major lending institutions as the need arises.
-All capital expenditures, lease payments and working capital requirements can be financed from cash and cash equivalents, cash provided by operating activities and unused credit facilities.
+All working capital requirements, capital expenditures, payment of lease liabilities, share repurchases and dividend payments can be financed from cash and cash equivalents, cash provided by operating activities and unused credit facilities.